 Zara store in Melbourne

-I’d like to insist in the concept of experience because, in an increasingly digitalized world, this remains the big opportunity that retailers can exploit in order to offer an added value to its customers, and also because Zara masters it so well.
-Although it is common to see an important amount of Zara customers throwing clothes everywhere with any sort of direction inside its stores, it succeeded to settle the boutique concept with fade lights and spacious stores.
-The employees working there wear oxford shoes and suits and the visual merchandising – the impressive shop windows and strategic product display – is innovative, classy and sophisticated.
-Here everything is rigorously calculated, from the products to be displayed to the scent, and it represents the success of the “glocal” business model: international design standards meet local trends in order to adapt the global brand codes to the local markets.
+I’d like to stress the “experience” dimension because, in an increasingly digitalized world, it remains the big opportunity that retailers can exploit in order to offer an added value to its customers, and also because Zara masters it so well.
+Although it is common to see an important amount of customers throwing clothes everywhere with any sort of direction inside Z stores, the brand succeeded to settle a “boutique” concept with fade lights and spacious stores.
+The employees wear oxford shoes and suits, and the visual merchandising – the impressive shop windows and strategic product display – is innovative and sophisticated.
+Everything is rigorously calculated, from the products to be displayed to the scent, and it represents the success of the “glocal” business model: international design standards meeting local trends in order to adapt the global brand codes to local markets.

 Spectacular store in Rome, Italy